glouppe/info8002-large-scale-data-systems/lecture5.md

 ---

-# Epoch-Change
+# Epoch-Change ($ec$)

+.center[![](figures/lec5/ec-interface.png)]

+???

 - Let define an **Epoch-Change** abstraction, whose purpose it is to signal a change of epoch corresponding to the election of a leader.
 - An indication event `StartEpoch` contains:
     - an epoch timestamp $ts$
     - a leader process $l$.
 - We require *monotonicity* of the timestamps for the epochs started at the same correct process.
 - We require the *same leader* for every correct process at a given timestamp.
 - **Eventually**, the component ceases to start new epochs.
-The last epoch started at every correct process must the same and the leader must be correct.
+The last epoch started at every correct process must be the same and the leader must be correct.

 ---

-# Epoch-Change

-.center[![](figures/lec5/ec-interface.png)]

----

 # Leader-based Epoch-Change

-- Every process $p$ maintains *two timestamps*:
+- Every process $p$ maintains two timestamps:
     - a timestamp $lastts$ of the last epoch that it locally started;
     - a timestamp $ts$ of the last epoch it attempted to start as a leader.
 - When the leader detector makes $p$ trust itself, $p$ adds $N$ to $ts$ and broadcasts a `NewEpoch` message with $ts$.